 The Area Studies Centers of the Office of International Affairs (the Center for African Studies, Center for Latin American Studies, CSEEES, the East Asian Studies Center, and the Middle East Studies Center) have partnered together since 2017 to organize the annual K-12 Global Fellowship program.
 The program’s aim is to connect teachers from across the United States in a series of discussion group sessions that focus on contemporary issues from a global perspective.
 The sessions are led by regional experts and will engage K-12 teachers in a series of guided readings, lectures, and group discussions to increase their knowledge of the global dimension of salient issues affecting the world in order to prepare them to lead discussions about these issues back in the classroom.

 Each year, teachers are selected to participate in the K-12 Global Fellowship program.
-As part of the program, teachers participate in guided, in-person discussions with guest experts and fellow teachers over the course of seven months.
+As part of the program, teachers participate in guided discussions with guest experts and fellow teachers over the course of seven months.
 The program consists of a cohort orientation in August or September, three or four regional specific presentations on the topic led by an expert (one or two sessions in the fall, and one or two in the spring), and a final pedagogy session in March.
-Sessions are three hours, in-person, and take place on select Saturday mornings.
+Sessions are three hours and take place on select Saturday mornings.
 For each regional session, participants are provided with background readings (typically 20-30 pages of scholarly articles and/or media publications) at least two weeks in advance to give them a basic foundation for discussion at the session.
 By learning about a topic over an extended time period and from a multi-regional perspective, the goal of the K-12 Global Fellowship program is to empower teachers to engage with the topic more deeply and generate more curricular connections.

-The 2021-22 program is virtual and open to all pre- and in-service teachers in the United States.
+The 2022-23 program will virtual and open to all pre- and in-service teachers in the United States.
 This year's cohort size will be limited to 40 participants.

 Participants are expected to attend all sessions and complete all readings.